robliou/aha-login/README.md

 # aha-login
 This is the README.md for aha-login, a full-stack app created by Robert Liou as part of the full-stack engineer examination as required by Aha.
+Requirements for building are listed here: https://docs.google.com/document/d/15tA1qlVOg14cmpX0DbIPPnUQa9GYlSXcb9haRCojVEU/edit.
-It is currently deployed at https://aha-login.herokuapp.com
+Aha-login is currently deployed at https://aha-login.herokuapp.com

 It is composed of a React front-end and a Node.js backend.
-Calls to Auth0 are made from the Node back-end using a specially obtained M2M (Machine-to-Machine) token.
+Calls to Auth0 are made from the Node back-end and feature the acquisition of a specially obtained M2M (Machine-to-Machine) token.
 Both front- and back-end must be deployed in order for this app to run correctly.
-The authorization is handled mainly by Auth0.
+The authorization is handled mainly by Auth0, while the origin of all calls comes from the specially-built React front-end.

 To run this file locally: